 A Proposed Bicycle and Pedestrian Bridge Across Highway 101

 This multi-year project will continue to work with Caltrans to develop and complete the Project Approval and Environmental Document (PA&ED) phase of work.
 The PA&ED phase will identify the Caltrans approved alignment through preliminary engineering and meet environmental clearance requirements.
-Once the PA&ED phase is completed, development of construction plans would ensue.
+Once the PA&ED phase is completed, the next phase will enter the Project Plans, Specifications, and Estimation (PS&E).

 If you have questions or comments about this project please contact: